This post may contain affiliate links . Read my full Disclosure Policy.

 - Caramel- A drizzle of caramel to top the cheesecake bars once they are baked.

-Instructions to make Apple Sourdough Cheesecake Bars
+Instructions to make Sourdough Caramel Apple Cheesecake Bars

-Next, line an 8×8” baking pan with parchment paper so that the bars can be easily removed and sliced.
+Next, line an square 8″ baking dish with parchment paper so that the bars can be easily removed and sliced.
 Press the graham cracker dough into the bottom of the pan, making an even, thin layer.
+Add to a preheated 350°F oven for 15 minutes.

-Meanwhile, prepare the remaining layers for the cheesecake.
+Step 2: Meanwhile, prepare the remaining layers for the cheesecake.
 Beat together the softened cream cheese and sugar until smooth (I’m never patient enough for it to become completely smooth and it is fine in the end).
 Add in the eggs and vanilla and mix until combined.
-Pour over the warm baked crust in an even layer.

-Dice and peel apples and stir with spices and sugar.
-Sprinkle over the top of the cream cheese mixture.
+Step 5: Spoon the chopped apples over the top of the cream cheese mixture.

-Next, prepare the streusel.
+Step 6: Next, prepare the streusel topping.
 Chop up the butter and add to a small bowl.
 Using your fingers, two forks, or a pastry blender, incorporate the butter with the brown sugar, flour, cinnamon, and oats until the mixture is crumbly.
-Layer the streusel on top of the cheesecake and apples.

 - Pre-baking the base of the cheesecake bars will help set the bottom before adding the rest of the ingredients so that they will stay together.